emmairwin/mcp-oss-metrics/README.md

 Ask Claude to analyze repositories:
 - "Analyze the contributors of https://github.com/microsoft/vscode for the last 90 days"
+- "Analyze https://github.com/facebook/react with sentiment analysis included"
 - "Compare contributor activity between https://github.com/facebook/react and https://github.com/vuejs/vue"
 - "What are the sustainability risks for this repository?"
-- user specific 'has Emma Irwin contributed to x repository in the last 100 days?
+- "Has Emma Irwin contributed to x repository in the last 100 days?"
-- user specific 'is Emma's contribution activity increasing or decreasing?'
+- "Is Emma's contribution activity increasing or decreasing?"

+**Note:** Sentiment analysis is optional and significantly slower.
+Only request it when you need detailed sentiment insights about contributor interactions.

 ## Environment Variables